 BMC's network of experts includes surgeons, oncologists, ophthalmologists, endocrinologists, speech language pathologists, audiologists, dentists, pathologists, and patient navigators.
 These specialists come together to deliver the most advanced care for patients.

-The skull base surgery program offers the latest methods of traditional open and minimally invasive surgical approaches, non-surgical approaches, and combinations of treatments that are customized to each person’s needs.
+The skull base surgery program offers the latest methods of traditional open and minimally invasive endoscopic surgical approaches, non-surgical approaches such as radiation and CyberKnife, and combinations of treatments that are customized to each person’s needs.
 The team has nationally and internationally recognized experts in treating these types of problems.
 This includes using special cameras called endoscopes and existing openings in the head, such as the mouth and nose, to remove these tumors.
 Using the most innovative technology to improve patient care and help with recovery are among the team’s goals.

 While the course of care varies among patients depending on the location and size of the tumor, the team strives to provide the most effective, least invasive treatment, with the least amount of pain, and to help patients quickly return to normal activity.